top of page

 Speaking of, you may have noticed that red meat is not on this list.
 That is because while it is a good source of protein it has been widely studied on the effects of overeating such meat and how easy it is to do so.
 In general, it is a good idea to not have red meat more than once a week to try and minimize the negative effects while still keeping the positive effects from the protein it stores.

 These forms of proteins that have been listed are going to be able to get you to your goals and you do not have to overthink to do it.
-Yes, proteins are not made equal but with just a little extra knowledge we can conquer the grocery store and come out with those great proteins with very little effort.
+Yes, proteins are not made equal but with just a little extra knowledge you can conquer the grocery store and come out with the best foods for your goals.

 bottom of page